cjohansen/portfolio/README.md

 As you can see - if you pass an atom as `:param`, an atom is what is passed to your component function.
-If you just want a map, that can also benefit from this indirection, because it allows you to use Portfolio's UI to tinker with the
+If you just want a map, that can also benefit from this indirection, because it allows you to programmatically access component data.
-parameter:
+The uses for this are countless, some suggestions include:

+- Using Portfolio's UI to tinker with the parameter
+- Power a search that finds scenes based on data

 ```clj
 (defscene name